Detectors built at Wayne State installed into the ALICE detector at the CERN-LHC

 Major upgrades of the ALICE experiment at the CERN-LHC accelerator facility intended to increase the data readout speed and sharpen the data resolution are in progress.
 One such upgrade to the ALICE Time Projection Chamber (TPC), ALICE's main detector, has been completed.
 This upgrade includes new detectors fabricated and tested at Wayne State University.

-To accomplish this work, a new clean room was built in the Physics Department in 2015 with support from the WSU Office of the Vice Provost for Research (OVPR), the WSU College of Liberal Arts and Science (CLAS), and the WSU Physics Department.
-This enabled construction funding from the US Department of Energy (DOE) from 2016-2019.
-This funding supported the fabrication of the Gas Electron Multiplier (GEM) foils needed to updated the ALICE TPC.
-These foils were recently invented at CERN, and they increase readout speed of the TPC by factors of 100.
+To accomplish this work, a new cleanroom was built in the physics department in 2015 with support from the WSU Office of the Vice Provost for Research (OVPR), the WSU College of Liberal Arts and Science (CLAS), and the WSU physics department.
+This enabled construction funding from the U.S. Department of Energy (DOE) from 2016-2019.
+This funding supported the fabrication of the Gas Electron Multiplier (GEM) foils needed to update the ALICE TPC.
+These foils were recently invented at CERN, and they increase the readout speed of the TPC by factors of 100.
 This considerably reduces various backgrounds that make exciting new physics results less certain.
 However, these GEM foils can be ruined by invisible pieces of dust.
-The detectors must therefore always be handled and tested in the cleanest possible environments, such as the new clean room in the WSU Physics Department.
+The detectors must therefore always be handled and tested in the cleanest possible environments, such as the new cleanroom in the WSU physics department.